yusi1/yaslamblog/_posts/2022-02-22-funtoo-install-notes.md

 ## Entropy

-{% include alert-primary.html heading="" content="This is optional."%}
+{% include alert-dark.html content="This is optional." %}

 -   Install the `haveged` package with